tsipkens/bidias/README.md

 the method of [Buckley et al. (2017)][3_Buck]), and the multiplicative algebraic reconstruction technique (MART).

+An important note in connection with these methods is that they do not have the matrix `Lb` as an input.
+This is done for two reasons:

+1. to allow for the case where the data noise is entirely unknown, thereby considering a traditional, unweighted least-squares analysis (though, this is not recommended) and

+2. to avoid unnecessary repeat computation of the products `Lb*A` and `Lb*b`.

+To incorporate `Lb`, use `Lb*A` and `Lb*b` when calling the inversion functions for the input `A` and `b` arguments.

-Details on these approaches to inversion are provided in the associated paper, [Sipkens et al. (2020a)][1_JAS1].
+Details on the available approaches to inversion are provided in the associated paper, [Sipkens et al. (2020a)][1_JAS1].

 Development is underway on the use of an exponential